Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 4. Run Software Emulation
 --------------------------

 The ``package_sw_emu.sh`` utility is used to generate the files needed to run software emulation.
-The AIE graph must be compiled for the x86sim target and the SW application must be compiled with the native g++ compiler.
+The AIE graph must be compiled for the x86sim target, and the SW application must be compiled with the native g++ compiler.

 .. code-block:: shell